Somerset Borough Police Department Service Units

 Crisis Intervention Team

-The Somerset Borough Police Motor Unit was introduced in late 2005 and now has three officer-members, OIC Steve Borosky and Officers Eric Grus and Joe Levay.
+The Somerset Borough Police Motor Unit was introduced in late 2005 and currently has four officer-members.

 The officers completed a demanding 40 hour initial training course and annual refresher courses.

-The motor, a Harley Davidson Police Road King, has proven to be an effective patrol tool as well as an economical one.
+The motors, are Harley Davidson Police Electra Glides and have proven to be an effective patrol tool as well as an economical one.
 It is estimated that the same amount of fuel needed to operate the Motor for two months is consumed by a traditional cruiser in a shift.

 School Resource Officer & D.A.R.E

-As a unit of one, OIC Steve Borosky coordinates the department’s use of much of its technological equipment.
-Most of the items have been acquired through grants and OIC Borosky has traveled as far as Texas to be trained and certified in their use.
+As a unit of one, Sergeant Steve Borosky coordinates the department’s use of much of its technological equipment.
+Most of the items have been acquired through grants and Sergeant Borosky has traveled as far as Texas to be trained and certified in their use.
 This equipment includes:

 - Voice Stress Analysis software